dasch-swiss/dsp-tools/knora/README.md

 #### add_user_to_project()

-Add an existing user to a project.
+Adds an existing user to a project.

 ```python
 add_user_to_project(